A protected activity is an action an employee may take without danger of being lawfully fired for it. Protected activities include:

 Violation of public policy means that a firing or discharge, while not technically illegal, has breached one or more fundamental public policy guidelines.
 In practice, this means that public policy protects employees from being fired in certain situations.

 If you are required to perform a task by law, your employer may not terminate or otherwise discipline you for rightfully acting to obey the law.

 Wrongful termination for refusing to break the law

 If an employer tells you to perform a task which you know is illegal, and you refuse to do so, you cannot be fired for refusing to break the law.
-If you are fired for such a reason, your employee rights have been violated, and you are a victim of unlawful termination.
+If you are fired for such a reason, your employee rights have been violated, and you are a victim of a wrongful discharge.

 Wrongful termination for reporting a violation of a law